 Welcome to our practice.
 This document (the Agreement) contains important information about our professional services and business policies.
 It also contains summary information about the Health Insurance Portability and Accountability Act (HIPAA), a federal law that provides privacy protections and patient rights with regard to the use and disclosure of your Protected Health Information (PHI) used for the purpose of treatment, payment, and health care operations.
-HIPPA requires that we provide you with a Notice of Privacy Practices (the Notice) for use and disclosure of PHI for treatment, payment, and health care operations.
-The Notice, which is attached to this Agreement, explains HIPPA and its application to your personal health information in greater detail.
+HIPPA requires that we offer you a copy of Notice of Privacy Practices (the Notice).
+The Notice explains HIPPA and its application to your personal health information in greater detail.
 The law requires that we obtain your signature acknowledging that we have provided you with this information at the end of this session.
 Although these documents are long and sometimes complex, it is very important that you read them carefully before the first session.
 We can discuss any questions you have about the procedures at that time.
 When you sign this document, it will also represent an agreement between us.